Department of Architecture & Interior Architecture Scholarship Application is Now Open

-Applications for the student scholarships and awards in the Department of Architecture, including the Interior Architecture Program, are now available and can be found here.
-These schoarchips are only available to current UO Architecture students.
+Applications for the student scholarships and awards in the Department of Architecture, including the Interior Architecture Program can be found here.
+These scholarships are only available to current UO Architecture students.

 Eligible students must have submitted an application to FAFSA and be qualified for financial aid.

-An online portfolio link is required on the application for all students applying for scholarships.
+A portfolio is required to be uploaded to the application for all students applying for scholarships.
 Some scholarships have unique criteria - please review the specific scholarships carefully.

 The application is due no later than February 15, 2016.